January 31, 2019

 We often hear about lymph nodes when we talk about how cancer spreads.
 That’s because when cancer starts to spread, it often goes to the lymph nodes first.

-When treating breast cancer and melanoma, and – increasingly -- head and neck cancers and gynecologic cancers, physicians use a diagnostic method called sentinel lymph node biopsy, which looks at a patient’s lymph nodes to determine whether the cancer has spread and what type of cancer treatment is needed.
 At MD Anderson, our doctors often use sentinel lymph node biopsies because, in many cases, they help better detect cancer.
-In fact, about 20-30% of “node-negative” patients have disease present in their lymph nodes even though CT scans and/or ultrasound studies suggest that the lymph nodes are negative or do not contain disease.
+In fact, about 20% to 30% of “node-negative” patients have cancer in their lymph nodes even though imaging studies like CT scans and ultrasounds suggest that the lymph nodes are negative or do not contain disease.

 We spoke with head and neck surgeon Stephen Lai, M.D., Ph.D., to learn more.